When we introverts retreat to our bedrooms, we’re seeking peace, solitude, and no interruptions from the outside world.

 Your bed should only be used for relaxing activities — reading, watching television, and most important, sleeping.
 Otherwise, you might have a hard time falling asleep, because your mind will begin to associate your bedroom with work, not relaxation, according to the Division of Sleep Medicine at Harvard.
 If you have to work in your room, do so at a desk or in a cozy chair.

 Yes, really!
-For introverts, animals offer a kind of companionship that we can truly appreciate.
+For introverts, animals offer a special kind of companionship.
 They don’t drain our energy by insisting on constant conversation, engaging in small talk, or interrupting us when we speak to them.
 It’s also incredibly easy to make them happy — their expectations are absurdly low.
-And, as an added bonus, a study found that people who let their dogs sleep in their bedroom have a much easier time falling asleep than those who do not — as long as they’re not making noise, of course.
+As an added bonus, a study found that people who let their dogs sleep in their bedroom have a much easier time falling asleep than those who do not — as long as they’re not making noise, of course.

-If you live with roommates and want to avoid having to make small talk every time you go into the kitchen, keep a stash of non-perishable snacks in your room (e.g. granola bars, nuts, chips, jerky, etc).
+If you live with roommates and want to avoid making small talk every time you go into the kitchen, keep a stash of non-perishable snacks in your room (e.g. granola bars, nuts, chips, jerky, etc).
 Make it a habit to fill up a large reusable bottle with water as soon as you get home and take it with you to your room — this way you can stay hydrated without having to pop back and forth between the kitchen.
 Ensure your bedroom is stocked with personal electronics, books, and all items needed for your hobbies (whatever they may be) before you withdraw for that much-needed time alone.
-Essentially, do your best to create a little eden of your own, one you don’t have to leave until you’re good and ready.
+Do your best to create a little refuge of your own, one you don’t have to leave until you’re good and ready.